narkhedek3/data-structure-java/sorting_algorithms/readme.md

   time complexity O(n^2) quadratic

-  In Selection sort after every iteration on element from array gets correct position.<br/>
+  In Selection sort after every iteration on element from array gets correct position.

   In every iteration only one comparision is done to decide correct position of element.